zanerock/cloudsite/site/docs/getting-started/authentication.md

 1. Leave off the `--defaults` option and the tool will ask you to provide values for all the setup options.
 2. Refer to the [`cloudsite configuration setup-sso` command line reference](/docs/user-guides/command-line-reference#cloudsite-configuration-setup-sso) and set the options on the command line.

-You can combine these two approaches; cloudsite will query you for any options not set on the command line.
+You can combine these two approaches; Cloudsite will query you for any options not set on the command line.

 ### Authenticate with SSO